Rust armourer sues film ammunition supplier over death on set

 Baldwin, 63, was brandishing a Colt gun during a rehearsal for the film when it discharged a live round, killing Hutchins, 42.

-In his first major interview since the shooting, Baldwin said in December he had been told the gun contained no live ammunition, and had been instructed by Hutchins to point the gun in her direction as she prepared to film the scene.
+In his first major interview since the shooting, Baldwin said last month he had been told the gun contained no live ammunition and had been instructed by Hutchins to point the gun in her direction as she prepared to film the scene.

 Baldwin told ABC he does not feel guilty for Hutchins' death, adding that he had started cocking the gun when the bullet fired, but did not pull the trigger.